RMS Beginners' Competition

-The winner of the 2018 RMS Beginners' Competition was Eduardo Frias-Anaya.
-Eduardo, who studies with the Open University, received the award for his presentation titled Molecular and ultrastructural characterisation of the ageing blood-brain barrier in female mice.
+Eduardo Frias-Anaya.
+Eduardo, who studied with the Open University, received the award for his presentation titled Molecular and ultrastructural characterisation of the ageing blood-brain barrier in female mice.

 Tony Fearns from the Francis Crick Institute with his presentation entitled "Elucidating the sub-cellular whereabouts of pathogenic mycobacteria" where he explained how TEM can be used to understand the environments faced by mycobacteria in host cells which is key in developing new therapies to fight tuberculosis.